EGO4D/docs/docs/updates.md

 ## Additional annotations formats (fho_main.json)

-There's been several requests for additional annotation formats, particularly for a unified json across the FHO tasks, which is now available.
+There have been several requests for additional annotation formats, particularly for a unified json across the FHO tasks, which is now available.
 Please see the schemas page for additional details: [annotation schemas](./data/annotations-schemas.md)

 ## VQ Annotation Updates

 Some bounding boxes were incorrectly rotated for VQ2D annotations and have been corrected.
 This is the only set of corrections which is expected to have a significant impact on results and we will share updated baseline numbers with the release.
-Note that this was corrected in the v1.0.5 version of the dataset for the prior VQ challenge and was the
+Note that this was corrected in the v1.0.5 version of the dataset for the prior '22 VQ challenge and was the existing annotations for that challenge.

 ## PACO (Parts and Attributes of Common Objects) Dataset